Dr Andrew Bamji FRCP, retired Consultant in Rheumatology & Rehabilitation & President, British Society for Rheumatology

 Between 2001-2005 I authored a monthly column in "Rheumatology", writing as Robin Goodfellow (the mischievous Puck in Shakespeare's "A Midsummer Night's Dream).

 I was involved in the "politics" of Rheumatology and was Chairman of the Clinical Affairs Committee of the British Society for Rheumatology from 1998 to 2001, during which time I chaired the Society's Working Party on TNF-alpha blockade in rheumatoid arthritis.
 I was until 2005 a member of the External Relations Committee.
 In April 2005 I became President-Elect of the BSR and was President from April 2006-2008.

 While Director of Medical Education at Queen Mary's I was fortunate to discover the bulk of the First World War casenotes from the Queen's Hospital, and have lectured widely on these to medical and non-medical audiences.
-I have also prepared articles for the "Journal of Audiovisual Media in Medicine" and "Current Anaesthesia and Critical Care", and contributed a chapter on facial injury to Huch Cecil and Peter Liddle's book "Facing Armageddon: The First World War Experienced" (Pen & Sword Books, 1996) and "Britain and the Widening War 1915-1916 (ed.
+I have also prepared articles for the "Journal of Audiovisual Media in Medicine" and "Current Anaesthesia and Critical Care", and contributed chapters on facial injury to Huch Cecil and Peter Liddle's book "Facing Armageddon: The First World War Experienced" (Pen & Sword Books, 1996) and "Britain and the Widening War 1915-1916 (ed.
 Peter Liddle, Pen & Sword, 2016).
 In 2007 I was, jointly, the BAPRAS Gillies lecturer and Gold Medallist - the only non-surgeon, apart from Ivan Magill, Gillies' anaesthetist, to have been accorded the honour.
 I have also submitted a chapter for the forthcoming Oxford Handbook of the First World War, contributed a chapter to "Britain and the Widening War: 1915-1916" (ed.
 Peter Liddle, Pen & Sword Books, 2016) lectured in Auckland in March 2014 and spoken at the “Gueules Cassées” conference in Paris and at the Royal College of Surgeons in October and November 2014 respectively.
 I was greatly honoured to be invited to give a second Gillies Memorial Lecture at the BAPRAS Annual Meeting in Birmingham in 2015.
 My book "Faces from the Front" which details WW1 facial reconstruction at Sidcup and across Europe was published by Helion Press in 2017.